Kadiri: Thimmamma Marrimanu

 Thimmamma Marrimanu is a banyan tree which is located at about 25 km from Kadiri.
 This historical tree is situated in the district of Ananthpur.
 In the name of the tree, the word ‘marri’ means banyan and ‘manu’ means tree in Telugu language.
-A large jatara is conducted at Thimmamma on the day of the Shivaratri festival, when thousands flock to the tree to worship it.
+A large jatara is conducted at Thimmamma on the day of the Shivaratri festival, when thousands flock to the tree to worship it.The Thimmamma Marrimanu Development Board, under the presidency of T. Gajula Narasaiah, a freedom fighter, former Samithi president, and member of the Janata Dal National Council, has been involved in the development and maintenance of the heritage site.